 - Trail to the Environment – helps youth understand and appreciate the world of nature.

-- Trail to the Future – focuses on developing mental and physical skills that will help young people become successful adults.
+- Trail to the Future – focuses on developing mental and physical skills to help young people achieve their goals in life.

-- Trail to Knowing Me – helps children learn leadership, relationship and communication skills and focuses on increasing children’s self-knowledge.
+- Trail to Knowing Me – helps children learn leadership, relationship and communication skills with a focus on increasing children’s self-knowledge.

 - Trail to Creativity – Stimulates children’s creativity and imagination through activities that involve the arts.

-- Trail to Family and Community – Strengthens each child’s place in the family and community and focuses on service-learning citizenship.
+- Trail to Family and Community – Strengthens each child’s place in the family and community, often through service-learning and citizenship.

 Every Club is unique, in part because youth help decide which trails they would like to follow in their club, earning emblems and beads upon completion of their goals.
 They also learn the value of reflection through award ceremonies where youth are recognized for their accomplishments.
 To find the nearest club for your family contact us below or by calling 805-773-5126.